alex87is/hello-world/README.md

 # hello-world
 hello world project
-This project is simple C++ hello world
+This project is simple hello world